Thomas Gaddis

-In fact, Gaddis was the principal leader of the "Whiskey Boys," a group of citizens who were enraged that Congress had imposed a tax on whiskey in order to pay government bond holders.
+In fact, Gaddis was the principal leader of the "Whiskey Boys," a group of citizens who were enraged that Congress had imposed a tax on whiskey to pay government bondholders.
 While smaller distilleries were to pay taxes by the gallon, larger distillers could take advantage of a flat fee, clearly putting the smaller distilleries at a disadvantage.
-Their dissatisfaction derived, at least in part, from the very same factors that characterized their experience leading up to the Revolutionary War; a sense of isolation and alienation from government authorities who failed to represent or consider their special needs and interests.
+Their dissatisfaction derived, at least in part, from the very same factors that characterized their experience leading up to the Revolutionary War: a sense of isolation and alienation from government authorities who failed to represent or consider their special needs and interests.

 The excise tax, passed in July 1791, placed a burden on western farmers who converted excess grain into whiskey, which was easier to transport and much more marketable.
-Despite continued petitions from western counties, the United States Congress refused to repeal the excise act and westerners responded by ignoring the tax, harassing tax collectors, destroying property, and raising liberty poles.
-In July 1794, 7,000 local militia men organized to march on the town of Pittsburgh whose citizens they believed supported the tax.
+Despite continued petitions from western counties, the United States Congress refused to repeal the excise act, and westerners responded by ignoring the tax, harassing tax collectors, destroying property, and raising liberty poles.
+In July 1794, 7,000 local militiamen organized to march on the town of Pittsburgh, whose citizens they believed supported the tax.
 The mob was appeased with the banishment of several of the most offensive townspeople, but news of the uprising prompted George Washington to call up a 15,000-man force to march on Western Pennsylvania.
 By the time the troops finally approached Pittsburgh, in October, the rebel army had already dispersed.
 Federal officers arrested 150 men they identified as being involved in the rebellion.
 Of these, twenty-four were taken to Philadelphia for trial, but only two were convicted and were then given presidential pardons.

 In the summer of 1794, Thomas Gaddis' home was the site of a liberty pole raising, a public protest event usually attended by a crowd of insurgents who raised a pole carrying a banner inscribed with a slogan such as "Liberty and No Excise!"
-Liberty poles were raised each night, along the route followed by federal troops toward Pittsburgh.
-Gaddis was accused of a misdemeanor, in raising a liberty pole on his farm.
-Most likely, his offense was covered in the general pardon by President Washington and Pennsylvania Governor, Thomas Mifflin issued to those implicated in the insurrection and who had not subsequently been indicted or convicted.
+Liberty poles were raised each night along the route followed by federal troops toward Pittsburgh.
+Gaddis was accused of a misdemeanor for raising a liberty pole on his farm.
+Most likely, his offense was covered in the general pardon President Washington and Pennsylvania Governor Thomas Mifflin issued to those implicated in the insurrection and who had not subsequently been indicted or convicted.
 The excise tax remained virtually impossible to collect in Western Pennsylvania.
 It was repealed by Thomas Jefferson in 1800.

 Thomas Gaddis lived in Fayette County for twenty years after the Rebellion.
-He and his wife, Hannah, joined the Great Bethel Baptist Church in Uniontown, Pennsylvania and contributed to the building of its first church, although Gaddis was excommunicated for differing with church doctrine before the building was completed.
-In 1814, Gaddis sold his farm, and relocated to Union Township, Clinton County, Ohio, where he died, June 10, 1834.
+He and his wife, Hannah, joined the Great Bethel Baptist Church in Uniontown, Pennsylvania, and contributed to the building of its first church, although Gaddis was excommunicated for differing with church doctrine before the building was completed.
+In 1814, Gaddis sold his farm and relocated to Union Township, Clinton County, Ohio, where he died June 10, 1834.
 The original Gaddis homestead is listed on the National Register of Historic Places in Fayette County, Pennsylvania.